Glenn409/battleships-node-app/README.md

 # A BattleShip Node App

-This is a basic battleship game that you can play through node.
+This is a battleship game written with a basic computer ai that you can play through node.

+You will take turns taking shots on the grid guessing where the opponents ships are located on the grid.

+When all the ships are destroyed the game will end and annouce its winner!

 In order to set it up.